 We wake up and the fire has gone out.
-Another hour is spent by myself at first and then Fem persists with it and gets it back up.
-We resolve to not let it die out again as we are running out of matches.
+Another hour is spent by myself at first, and then Fem persists with it and gets it back up.
+We resolve not to let it die out again as we are running out of matches.

 About two hours later, three Israeli Russians enter the hut.
 Michael, Kesnia and Boris.
 They kayaked our first leg of the river that day.
 Again they were shocked to hear of our story.
-They were experienced sea-kayakers and on the day we set off, they had been denied entry on the river on the Sunday by other canoeing companies.
+They were experienced sea-kayakers, and on the day we set off, they had been denied entry on the river on the Sunday by other canoeing companies.
 They had only been allowed on the river that day due to their previous kayaking experience.

 That night they shared a meal with us.
 Offering us cheese and fruit and nuts with straight rum.
-We offered some of our chocolate in exchange and we all had a good time that night.
+We offered some of our chocolate in exchange, and we all had a good time that night.

 Since the fire had been going the whole day and the evening, the hut itself was very warm.
 I didn’t need a sleeping bag and was warm to just lie fully clothes on the mattress.
-However during the night, we had to wake up and put more big logs on the fire to stop it from dying out completely.
-Fem was mostly awake through the night and she had to nudge me to check the fire sometimes.
+However, during the night, we had to wake up and put more big logs on the fire to stop it from dying out completely.
+Fem was mostly awake through the night, and she had to nudge me to check the fire sometimes.

 Day 3 – The Rescue

-The above photos were taken at 4pm to show us just waiting and waiting and waiting.
+The above photos were taken at 4 pm to show us just waiting and waiting and waiting.

 “What about the canoe?”
 I yell out to the driver from the shoreline.

 The left side of photo 4 is a rough idea of the landing area where we first got the canoe out of the water.
-As you can see it’s mainly a steep grassy cliff with a small section sticking out at the end.
+As you can see, it’s mainly a steep grassy cliff with a small section sticking out at the end.

 Day 4 – Epilogue

-We had not paid for the trip yet and since he didn’t bring it up on the car ride back I didn’t push it.
+We had not paid for the trip yet, and since he didn’t bring it up on the car ride back, I didn’t push it.
 Besides, we needed that money to get a new sleeping bag for me and a head torch for Fem.